Wolldrombe History, Family Crest & Coats of Arms

 One relatively recent invention that did much to standardize English spelling was the printing press.
 However, before its invention even the most literate people recorded their names according to sound rather than spelling.
 The spelling variations under which the name Wolldrombe has appeared include Waldron, Walrond, Walrand, Waldren, Waldrond and others.

 Early Notables of the Wolldrombe family (pre 1700)

-rising to become Chief...
-Another 32 words (2 lines of text) are included under the topic Early Wolldrombe Notables in all our PDF Extended History products and printed products wherever possible.
+Another 45 words (3 lines of text) are included under the topic Early Wolldrombe Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Wolldrombe family to Ireland

 Some of the Wolldrombe family moved to Ireland, but this topic is not covered in this excerpt.